Martín Varsavsky

-Martín Varsavsky Waisman-Diamond (born April 26, 1960) is an Argentine entrepreneur based in Spain who founded several companies worldwide, including Urban Capital, Medicorp Sciences, Viatel, Jazztel, EINSTEINet, Ya.com, Eolia, FON and, most recently, Prelude (now Inception), Overture Life and Goggo Network.
-This serial entrepreneur condition made Forbes Magazine describe him as Young, Rich & Restless back in 1999.
+Martín Varsavsky Waisman-Diamond (born April 26, 1960) is an Argentine entrepreneur, philanthropist, and right-wing activist based in Spain who funded several companies worldwide, as well as serving as an early-stage investor in others.
+Currently, Varsavsky is Executive Chairman and Founder of Prelude Fertility and Chief Executive Officer and Founder of Overture Life.

 Early life and education

 Born to Carlos Varsavsky and Silvia Waisman-Diamond, Varsavsky attended primary school at the New Model School and the Colegio Nicolás Avellaneda high school.
 He was raised in the Jewish faith.

 At the age of 17, he moved with his family to the United States as a refugee supported and assisted by B'nai B'rith, following the forced disappearance of his cousin, David Horacio Varsavsky.
 In 1981 he obtained a BA at the New York University, in 1983 he earned an MA in International Affairs from Columbia University and in 1985 an MBA at Columbia Business School.